department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

   <li class="process-step list-one"><b>Fill out a Financial Status Report (VA Form 5655).</b><br>
     <a href="https://www.va.gov/vaforms/va/pdf/VA5655.pdf">Download VA Form 5655</a>.</li>
   <li class="process-step list-two"><b>Write a letter explaining why you're requesting debt relief.</b><br>
-    The letter should include any difficulties that make it difficult for you to pay your copay debt.
+    The letter should describe the financial issues that make it hard for you to pay your copay debt.
 You also have the right to request a hearing to explain your request.
 We’ll send you notice about the date, time, and place where we’ll hold the hearing.</li>
   <li class="process-step list-four"><b>Submit your completed form and letter to us.</b> <br>
-    You can send these by mail or bring them in person to the business office or health administration office at your nearest VA medical center. <br>
+    You can send these by mail, or bring them in person, to the business office or health administration office at your nearest VA medical center. <br>
 <a href="/find-locations/">Find the address of your nearest VA medical center</a>.</li>
 </ol>